Mizan3050/github-api-angular/README.md

 Use the search bar to find GitHub profiles.
 Directly access a profile by appending the GitHub username to the URL.
 Explore the detailed repository list associated with the selected GitHub profile.
+In order to see empty screen for repositories page, redirect to http://localhost:4200/mizan/repositories

 ## Technologies Used
 Angular,